 Severe factors can cause PPI failure and prevent ulcer healing:

-- First, your body is breaking down PPIs too fast (rapid deactivation of the drug).
+- First, your body releases PPIs too fast (rapid drug deactivation).

 - You are not taking the right dose of PPI.